jarmanbot/Indoor-Jungle/game-concept.md

-# Plant Care Web3 Game Concept
+# Indoor Jungle: Web3 Plant Game Concept

 ## Overview
-A virtual plant collecting and nurturing game where players start in a small apartment and work their way up to luxury homes while buying, selling, and caring for plants.
-The game connects to the real plant care app to create a seamless experience between virtual and real-world plant care.
+"Indoor Jungle" is a virtual plant collecting and nurturing game where players start in a small apartment and work their way up to luxury homes while buying, selling, and caring for plants.
+The game connects to the real plant care app to create a seamless experience between virtual and real-world plant care, using the LVS token ("leaves") as its in-game currency.

 ## Core Gameplay Loop